 After doing all these things, the applicant still must wait for weeks to hear from the insurance company.

-With Ladder Life Insurance, on the other hand, the whole process can be finished within minutes.
+With Ladder, on the other hand, the whole process can be finished within minutes.
 The application process itself takes only about five minutes.

-Once the applicant answers all the questions, the algorithms analyze the personal and medical information in a lightning fast manner and instantly notify the applicant of approval status.
-If approved, the online system grants life insurance coverage instantly.
+Once the applicant answers all the questions, the algorithms analyze the personal and medical information in a lightning-fast manner and instantly notify the applicant of approval status.
+If approved and you accept your offer, the online system grants life insurance coverage instantly after payment.

-Below are some pros and cons of choosing Ladder as an insurance provider.
+Below are some pros and cons of choosing Ladder for life insurance.

-Ladder Life Insurance’s application process can be completed online, and approval is possible within minutes.
+Ladder's application process can be completed online, and approval is possible within minutes.
 Anyone who has ever applied for a policy with a traditional life insurance provider can attest to just how incredible this is.
-Instead of waiting for weeks, results are received in under 10 minutes.
+Instead of waiting for weeks, results are received in seconds.

-Ladder Life Insurance, on the other hand, does not use commissioned agents to sell its policies.
-The company only employs licensed insurance professionals who are paid a monthly salary.
+Ladder, on the other hand, only employs non-commissioned licensed insurance professionals who are paid a salary.
 Therefore, life insurance applicants can be sure these representatives have their best interests at heart in making policy recommendations.

 The best part is Ladder offers as much as $8 million in coverage for qualified individuals.
+Applicants seeking more than $3 million in coverage may have to complete additional underwriting steps in order to receive a decision.
 While there are insurance companies which allow applicants to buy life insurance coverage without going through any exams, the coverage amount is usually capped at $1 million.